durandaltheta/sthread/README.md

 ```

 ### Dealing with Blocking Functions
-To ensure messages are processed in a timely manner, and to avoid deadlock in general, it is important to avoid calling functions which will block for indeterminate periods within an `st::thread`.
+To ensure messages are processed in a timely manner, and to avoid deadlock in general, it is important to avoid calling functions which will block for indeclose periods within an `st::thread`.
 If the user needs to call such a function, a solution is to make use of the standard library's `std::async()` feature to execute arbitrary code on a dedicated system thread, then `send()` the result back to the `st::thread` when the call completes.

 As a convenience, member functions are provided for exactly this purpose, sending an `st::message` back to the object with the argument response id stored in `st::message::id()` and the return value of some executed function stored in the `st::message::data()` payload:
 - `st::channel::async(std::size_t resp_id, user_function, optional_function_args ...)`